coinlegacycore/coinlegacy/README.md

-# coinlegacy
+# Coinlegacy

-Compile on Linux Ubuntu 16
+# Compile on Linux Ubuntu 16
 1. Install dependencies

 run an update